Wills & Probate Solicitors Nottingham

 This is especially the case if you want to protect your wealth and minimise the amount of inheritance tax payable on your estate, ensuring that your family members stand to benefit the most.

-Our expertise includes preparing for care home arrangements, estate administration and managing estates with foreign assets, and with seven offices conveniently located across Nottingham as well as home and hospital visits available we are well-placed to help you with arranging your financial affairs.
+Our expertise includes preparing for care home arrangements, estate administration and managing estates with foreign assets.
+With five offices conveniently located across Nottingham, as well as home and hospital visits available, we are well-placed to help you with arranging your financial affairs.

-We understand that legislation surrounding wills, probate and trusts is not always clear, so our friendly team provides easy to understand advice that is tailored to your circumstances.
+The legislation surrounding wills, probate and trusts is not always clear.
+So our friendly team provides easy to understand advice that is tailored to your circumstances.